tensorflow/tfx/docs/guide/custom_function_component.md

 and its Spec and Executor classes.

 !!!
 Note
-    the feature (BaseBeamComponent based component by annotating a function with `@component(use_beam=True)`) described below is experimental and there is no public backwards compatibility guarantees.
+    The feature (BaseBeamComponent based component by annotating a function with `@component(use_beam=True)`) described below is experimental and there is no public backwards compatibility guarantees.